 So where do you dispose of them?

 Recently, leading members of the battery industry have joined together to form the Australian Battery Recycling Initiative (ABRI).
-This group have enlisted a number of businesses and outlets as drop-off locations to help contribute to the safe disposal and recycling of old batteries.
+This group has enlisted a number of businesses and outlets as drop-off locations to help contribute to the safe disposal and recycling of old batteries.
 Such outlets include Battery World and Aldi.
 For more information about where your closest battery drop-off location is, head to Planet Ark’s RecyclingNearYou website.
+Additionally, some retailers have battery recycling programs to help customers become more environmentally conscious, such as Battery World.
+They offer drop off points so you can drop your old batteries at the closest store to be recycled.

 Choose rechargeable batteries